Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Performance Analysis of Additional Protocols

 \subsection{General Quantum Cryptography}

-The two previously discussed tasks exhibit a hard attenuation threshold when advanced quantum control techniques are unavailable, demonstrating the irreplaceability of VBG in implementing these protocols in the near term.
-In addition to these tasks, VBG enables fast quantum information exchange on a global scale, providing universal benefits for general quantum cryptography involving geographically isolated parties.
-Although these loss-tolerant protocols may be executed without VBG over long distances, the latter may still provide a speedup of several orders of magnitude compared to other existing quantum channel techniques.
-We will discuss a few more qualitative examples here.
+The two previously discussed tasks exhibit a hard attenuation threshold in the absence of advanced quantum control techniques, highlighting the irreplaceable role of the VBG in implementing these protocols in the near term.
+Beyond these tasks, the VBG enables fast quantum information exchange on a global scale, providing universal advantages for general quantum cryptographic protocols involving geographically isolated parties.
+Although these loss-tolerant protocols may be executed without the VBG over long distances, the VBG can nevertheless provide speedups of several orders of magnitude compared to existing quantum channel techniques.
+We will now discuss several additional qualitative examples.

-Relativistic-QKD (R-QKD) \cite{kravtsov2018relativistic,sandfuchs2025security} has emerged as a focus within the QKD field due to its ability to maintain a nonzero key rate under significant channel loss and ensure security with minimal device assumptions through special relativity constraints.
+Relativistic-QKD (R-QKD) \cite{kravtsov2018relativistic,sandfuchs2025security} has emerged as a focus within the QKD field due to its ability to maintain a nonzero key rate under significant channel loss and to ensure security with minimal device assumptions through special relativity constraints.
 The optimal performance requires qubit trajectories to align as closely as possible with a null geodesic; otherwise, a quantum memory is necessary, and the channel must exhibit strong phase reliability.
-The quantum signal in VBG travels nearly at the speed of light in vacuum, in contrast to approximately $\frac{2}{3}c$ in optical fiber.
-Furthermore, VBG can traverse a geodesic over $10^3$km with an effective refractive index $n_{\mathrm{eff}}\approx1.001$ using the TMRRR configuration, in contrast to about $1.4$ in satellite-to-ground links due to geographic constraints.
-This capability significantly benefits R-QKD implementation using VBG.
-Additionally, the VBG phase noise after active noise cancellation is below $10^{-4} \mathrm{rad}/\sqrt{\mathrm{km}}$, and VBG-based quantum memory (VBGQM) offers millisecond-level storage without qubit conversion, as detailed in Sec.~\ref{subsec:PhaseNoisePSD} of the main text and Sec.~\ref{sec:VBGQM}, addressing effective refractive index deviations and enhancing flexibility.
+The quantum signal in the VBG travels nearly at the speed of light in a vacuum, in contrast to approximately $\frac{2}{3}c$ in optical fiber.
+The VBG can also traverse with an effective refractive index $n_{\mathrm{eff}}\approx1.26$, assuming a steering mirror must be installed at a maximum of every 3 sections, in contrast to about $1.4$ in satellite-to-ground links due to geographic constraints.
+These capabilities of the VBG significantly benefit R-QKD implementation.
+Additionally, the VBG phase noise after the SLS is at a level of $10^{-4} \,\mathrm{rad}/\sqrt{\mathrm{km}}$, and VBG-based quantum memory (VBGQM) offers millisecond-level storage without qubit conversion, as detailed in Sec.~\ref{sec:VBGQM}, thereby mitigating effective refractive index deviations and enhancing system flexibility.